-Kent Monkman is a historic revisionary, viewing the past through the critical lens of a queer first Nations artist with a two-spirited dandy alter ego called Miss Chief Eagle Testickle, or Mich Chief for short.
-Monkman uses western concepts of sexuality to explore oppression inherent in dominant ideologies and hierarchies.
+Kent Monkman is a historic revisionary, viewing the past through the critical lens of a queer First Nations artist with a Two-spirited dandy alter ego called Miss Chief Eagle Testickle, or Mich Chief for short.
+Monkman uses Western concepts of sexuality to explore oppression inherent in dominant ideologies and hierarchies.
 He subverts the so-called Western gaze using mimicry.

 He's long been interested in the idea of, and etymology of, the "dandy" and what it meant to Aboriginal culture, and has incorporated his findings into his work.
 Monkman's research into the dandy found references to Two-spirited or "berdache" individuals who did not fit gender norms - usually womanly men or men who dressed in 'womanly' clothes - largely documented by painter and ethnographer George Catlin.
 In Catlin's documentation, and Monkan's retelling, the dance of the berdache was a ritual in which the Two-spirited leader of the tribe was worshipped and celebrated.
 Two-spirit has replaced berdache and gender fluidity has been recognised as long being a celebrated part of First Nations cultures.